 Inheritance is by autosomal dominant transmission with few reported sporadic cases.
-Male predominance is also reported.1
+Male predominance is reported.
+1

 Bannayan–Riley–Ruvalcaba syndrome (BRRS or BRR syndrome) is a very rare autosomal dominant hamartomatous disorder caused by a mutation in the PTEN gene.
 It is considered in the family of hamartomatous polyposis syndrome.